tentena/Polyglot/CONTRIBUTING.md

 1. Open up `Polyglot.xcodeproj` in Xcode.
 1. Build and launch `Polyglot` target.
 1. In the Safari settings, ensure that Polyglot extension is enabled.
-1. Everytime you change `.ts` and `.swift` files, you will need to re-build the app (step 3) to reflect these changes.
+1. Every time you change `.ts` and `.swift` files, you will need to re-build the app (step 3) to reflect these changes.

 ## Build a distributable package